MW 20x5 / N38 - neodymium magnet

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices and other modern machines.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: